cheunste/OpcXmlConverter/README.md

 | PotenciaNominal	|.PotenciaNominal		|

 - **However** please note following:
-	- both XML and the OPC Tags are independent of the site name.
+	- Both XML and the OPC Tags are independent of the site name.
 The site name
 	- In the OPC Tag section, all tags **MUST** start with a '.'
+	- There is no header in the tagMap.csv file